 have a good level of endurance and fitness

 have some practical skills( you have actually weeded a garden, or used a hammer and nails, can wash up, knowing you use hot water and detergent can fold washing, know how to use a broom or a shovel))

 Currently we have a room at Annies home and space at Dels house.
-Annie has a single bedroom for helpers with a bunk bed in it and at Dels there is a room with a single bed and a double bed in it.
+Annie has a private bedroom for helpers with a bunk bed in it and at Dels there is a room with a single bed and a double bed in it.
 Please note that there is wifi at Annies, but at Dels there is no wifi.
 If you are looking for more animal farm work with lots of early mornings and long days, you are best placed at Dels as they live on the farm itself and work very long hours every day.

 We are looking for placements of 2 weeks long only.
 However, longer placements can be negotiated after you have been here for at least a week and we both agree on terms, or if you have a specific skill which would assist us in a specific seasonal job we have to undertake.

 Please DON'T apply to be helpers with us if you only have a few days or a week available in your itinerary.
 We also prefer to host helpers who have references - if not within helpX, then independent references.
 When you contact us, give a short brief on yourself and your area of skills ( even if its that you are keen, fit, strong and willing to learn!).

 Please also note, you must have an Australian mobile phone number.
 We keep in contact around the property with our mobiles - its for safety as well.
 You can easily ( and cheaply) purchase a sim card from most supermarkets or petrol stations and load up credit.
 As soon as you get your aussie number, please sms me with it.